robotoworks/specapi/README.md

 SpecAPI
 =======

-A Web API specification language powered by the awesome xText framework, with a primary focus on code generation from a platform agnostic specification.
+A Web API specification language powered by the awesome xText framework.

 You can define your Web API like this using SpecAPI